MarkovD/TrainingACI/LAB2/LAB02_instructions.md

 ## Conclusions

 In this lab you created a tenant on the Cisco APIC and configured part of its "_networking side_", i.e. a VRF and a Bridge Domain.
-In the [next lab](../LAB3/LAB03_instructions.md) you will configure the "_application profile_" of your tenant.
+In the [next lab](../LAB3/LAB03_instructions.md) you will configure the **Application Profile** of your tenant.

 > :heavy_check_mark: Congratulations!
 You have successfully completed this lab!